catppuccin/tmux/README.md

 ### Enable DateTime

-By default, the `date_time` componenet is set to off.
+By default, the `date_time` component is set to off.
-It can be enabled by specifing any tmux date and time format.
+It can be enabled by specifying any tmux date and time format.

 ```sh
 set -g @catppuccin_date_time "%Y-%m-%d %H:%M"